 The third issue.
 There is no third issue.
 This well-designed Chromebook succeeds on most levels, and of these two omissions, only the screen size really matters because it affects the overall size and weight of the Chromebook 13.

 Dell Chromebook 13 Review: Bottomline

 The Dell Chromebook 13 makes it clear Google’s take on computers as portals to services make viable work and play companions—and they work pretty well.
 The maturing operating system offers enough offline features to keep people productive even when disconnected.
-The investment in keyboard, materials and design make even the entry level model an attractive option, though one without the processing power for hesitant-free computing of its bigger siblings.
+The investment in keyboard, materials, and design makes even the entry-level model an attractive option, though one without the processing power for hesitant-free computing of its bigger siblings.
 Those who choose configurations higher on the specification list will find their extra dollars result in few regrets.

 Chromebooks have become viable alternatives as basic productivity devices, but they lack the standalone application architecture of Windows or macOS machines.
 The Google Chrome productivity apps, of course, work well, as do web versions of Microsoft Office 365 and Apple iCloud apps.
 Unfortunately, high-end apps like Adobe Photoshop or Premiere don’t offer web equivalents yet, so even the best Chromebooks function only as sophisticated web-fueled devices that compete more with tablets with keyboards and low-end notebooks than with higher-end, business notebook computers.

 There will be a point soon, however, where cloud services will be able to provide equivalent functionality to standalone PC apps, and then the Chromebook will appear prescient.
 The simplicity of the architecture also makes Chromebooks easier to adopt and maintain than those loaded with Windows or macOS.
 With security built into the design, Chromebooks deliver more protection from malware and viruses, though they remain susceptible to social engineering attacks.